aospapp/aosp/compatibility/cdd/7_hardware-compatibility/7_5_cameras.md

 *   [C-1-3] MUST NOT use a front-facing camera as the default for the Camera API and MUST NOT configure the API to treat a front-facing camera as the default rear-facing camera, even if it is the only camera on the device.
-*   [C-1-5] The camera preview MUST be mirrored horizontally relative to the orientation specified by the application when the current application has explicitly requested that the Camera display be rotated via a call to the [`android.hardware.Camera.setDisplayOrientation()`]( http://developer.android.com/reference/android/hardware/Camera.html#setDisplayOrientation(int)) method.
-Conversely, the preview MUST be mirrored along the device’s default horizontal axis when the the current application does not explicitly request that the Camera display be rotated via a call to the [`android.hardware.Camera.setDisplayOrientation()`]( http://developer.android.com/reference/android/hardware/Camera.html#setDisplayOrientation(int)) method.
+*   [C-1-4] The camera preview MUST be mirrored horizontally relative to the orientation specified by the application when the current application has explicitly requested that the Camera display be rotated via a call to the [`android.hardware.Camera.setDisplayOrientation()`]( http://developer.android.com/reference/android/hardware/Camera.html#setDisplayOrientation(int)) method.
+Conversely, the preview MUST be mirrored along the device’s default horizontal axis when the current application does not explicitly request that the Camera display be rotated via a call to the [`android.hardware.Camera.setDisplayOrientation()`]( http://developer.android.com/reference/android/hardware/Camera.html#setDisplayOrientation(int)) method.
-*   [C-1-6] MUST NOT mirror the final captured still image or video streams returned to application callbacks or committed to media storage.
+*   [C-1-5] MUST NOT mirror the final captured still image or video streams returned to application callbacks or committed to media storage.
-*   [C-1-7] MUST mirror the image displayed by the postview in the same manner as the camera preview image stream.
+*   [C-1-6] MUST mirror the image displayed by the postview in the same manner as the camera preview image stream.
 *   MAY include features (such as auto-focus, flash, etc.) available to rear-facing cameras as described in [section 7.5.1](#7_5_1_rear-facing_camera).